Jikolr/GT-mastery-planner/README.md

 - Save, name, reload, and delete up to 10 local distribution presets.
 - Store all data locally; no account, server, or internet connection is required.

-## Installation
+## Desktop application

-### Download the portable release
+### Download a release

 1. Open the repository's **Releases** page.
-2. Download `Guardian-Tales-Mastery-Planner-<version>-Windows-x64.zip`.
+2. Download the archive for your operating system and processor.
 3. Extract the complete ZIP to a folder.
-4. Run `Guardian Tales Mastery Planner.exe` inside the extracted folder.
+4. On Windows, run `Guardian Tales Mastery Planner.exe`.
+On macOS, open the provided `.dmg` or application bundle.

-This is currently a **portable application**, not an installer.
+The Windows release is currently a **portable application**, not an installer.
 It does not add shortcuts, modify the Windows registry, or appear in “Installed apps”.
 To uninstall it, delete the extracted folder.
 Keep the executable beside its `resources` directory; moving only the `.exe` will break the application.

 The application is currently unsigned, so Windows SmartScreen may display a warning.
 Select **More info**, verify the filename and publisher information, then choose **Run anyway** only if you downloaded it from this repository.